 The only way to follow this was to try the chocolate tasting in Venchi bar!
 This famous Italian chocolate maker has been making chocolate since 1878.
 A salted caramel gelato and some chocolate truffles later and I had reached my limit!
 I was genuinely amazed by the variety and quality of the food available on this ship.
 Note there are additional charges for the six speciality dining restaurants, but they are a fraction of what you would pay in a similar restaurant in a city.

 One of the most innovative things about MSC Seaview is the amount of outdoor space.
-There is more outdoor space per guest than any other cruise ship in the world, 3.2 meters per guest to be precise.
+There is more outdoor space per guest than any other cruise ship in the world, 3.2 square meters per guest to be precise.
 To use MSC’s own words, the ship is designed to ‘follow the sun’.
 The Waterfront boardwalk wraps all around the ship and is the widest seen on any ship.
 The ‘Bridge of Sighs’ is a see-through walkway at the back of the ship where you can see the Sunset pool 40 meters below.
 There are other glass-floored catwalks, that make you feel like you are walking on water and panoramic glass lifts to maximise seaviews.

 Kids facilities on MSC Seaview

 The facilities for kids on board are superb.
 There is a separate kids Forest Adventure Aquapark with slides and rope bridges as well as faster slides for older kids, or adults, depending on your mood.
 There are two racer slides with clear loops that extend out over the ship and a 367-foot water slide with lights and music that you slide down with a mat.
 I tried this and screamed the whole way down, but I loved it!